biddyweb/android-rcs-ims-stack/core/README.txt

 See Mantis details at http://container.rd.francetelecom.com See Opensource issue details at http://code.google.com/p/android-rcs-ims-stack/issues/list

-v2.4.8
-- GSMA Guidelines 	Stack: ID_4_21_1: Clarification on a group chat initiation
-- GSMA Guidelines 	Stack: ID_4_21_2: Clarification on a group chat automatic re-join
-- GSMA Guidelines 	Stack: ID_4_21_3: Clarification on a group chat re-start
-- GSMA Guidelines 	Stack: ID_4_21_4: Clarification on a abandoning a group chat
-- GSMA Guidelines 	Stack: ID_4_21_5: Re-joining or re-starting a chat that the user has previously abandoned
-- GSMA Guidelines 	Stack: ID_4_21_6: Clarifications on adding participants to a Group Chat
-- GSMA Guidelines 	Stack: ID_4_21_7: Clarifications on Contribution-ID value
-- GSMA Guidelines 	Stack: ID_4_21_8: List of participants
-- GSMA Guidelines 	Stack: ID_4_21_9: Chat autoaccept setting
-- GSMA Guidelines 	Stack: ID_4_21_10: Clarifications on Closing Group Chat
-- Mantis #0016012	Stack: This header "Require: recipient-list-invite" is missing from INVITE when extending a chat
-- Mantis #0016062	Stack: Max size should not be used in SDP if it's value is 0

 v2.4.7
 - Mantis #0014730	Stack: Race problem : Receiving SIP BYE when session is being stopped by other thread